 Country Current laws and regulations for the use of UAVs in pepfar countries Kenya In March 2016, the CAA released draft regulations on the use of UAVs in Kenya for public review.
 RPAS will be classified in three categories determined by their weight, including payload (Class 1: <5 kg; Class 2: 5-25 kg; Class 3: >25 kg) and three use categories (Category A: sports and recreation; Category B: private activities excluding sports and recreation; and Category C: commercial activities).
 Only Kenyan citizens above the age of 18 are eligible to own RPAS, and all RPAS operators or owners shall be registered.
-RPAS operators shall obtain an operating certificate issued by the authority. • Operators and owners are responsible for components that are in working order and the authority may require certain classes and categories to obtain a certificate of airworthiness.
+RPAS operators shall obtain an operating certificate issued by the authority.
+Operators and owners are responsible for components that are in working order and the authority may require certain classes and categories to obtain a certificate of airworthiness.
 Operators are responsible for safe conduct and compliance with regulations.
 It is prohibited to use RPAS a) in a manner that endangers other aircraft, persons or property, b) in prohibited areas, or c) in restricted areas unless permission has been granted by the authorities.
 A person shall not operate an RPAS above 400 ft.
 AGL for private or recreational uses.
-A person shall not operate RPAS in conditions other than visual meteorological conditions (VMC) or extended. at night.
+A person shall not operate RPAS in conditions other than visual meteorological conditions (VMC) or at night.
 RPAS operated beyond visual line of sight need to be equipped with a sense-and-avoid mechanism.
 Operators need to be covered by third-party risk insurance.
 Prior to any operations, authorization must be sought from the authority.
-In the meantime, it should be noted that operation of all aircraft within Kenyan airspace or at any point In the meantime, it should be noted that operation of an and all within Kenyan an space of at any point in Kenya is subject to regulatory approval and/or authorizations by the Kenya Civil Aviation Authority.
+In the meantime, it should be noted that operation of all aircraft within Kenyan airspace or at any point in Kenya is subject to regulatory approval and/or authorizations by the Kenya Civil Aviation Authority.
 It is hereby noted that, with immediate effect, all institutions/entities or individuals intending to procure, test or operate Remotely Piloted Aircraft must: a.
 Seek approval from the Ministry of Defense. b.
 Obtain authorization from Kenya Civil Aviation Authority.
-It should be noted that authorizations to operate remotely piloted aircraft will only be considered by the authority following approvals by the Ministry of Defense.
 Khazakhstan No specific regulations are currently known. kyrgyz Republic No specific regulations are currently known.
 Laos No specific regulations are currently known.
 Lesotho No specific regulations are currently known.
 Malawi There are no drone-specific regulations in Malawi.
 Mozambique No specific regulations are currently known.
-Namibia As of May 2015, the Namibian Directorate of Civil Aviation reported it was at an "advanced" stage of preparation for the release of regulations pertaining to UAVs.
-The proposed regulations, per allAfrica.com, follow.
+Namibia As of May 2015, the Namibian Directorate of Civil Aviation reported it was at an "advanced" stage of preparation for the release of regulations pertaining to UAVs. • The proposed regulations, per allAfrica.com, follow.
 Operating a UAV without the prior approval of the director and under conditions determined by the director is prohibited if: a) the UAV is flown higher than 150 ft above the surface; b) the UAV is flown within a published controlled zone, air traffic zone or air traffic area; and c) the UAV is flown closer than 5 nautical miles from the boundary of an aerodrome.
 Nicaragua In November 2014, the Nicaraguan Institute of Civil Aeronautics (INAC) issued a statement prohibiting the use of UAVs in national airspace.
 UAV use is prohibited above 100 ft of altitude and more than 30 m from the operator in horizontal distance.
 UAV use is prohibited around civil and military helicopters, and domestic or international aviation.
 A permit is needed to bring a UAV into the country.
 Otherwise your drone will be confiscated and you will be charged a fee for keeping it in storage.
 INAC has said that there is no UAV use in the country, so chances of obtaining a permit are small.